Albinhsn/SpaceGame/Java/src/se/liu/albhe576/project/README.md

 # Galaga?

 ## ToDo
-* Render player
+* Figure out better way to store/read the data i need
-* Actually read in data from file
+* Actually read in player data from file
+* Load in more entities